UMM-CSci-Systems/C-programming-arrays/README.md

 management problems.
 You could, for example, have an illegal memory access that passes the tests through happenstance, because the right value happens to be in the necessary location.
-Or you could have memory leaks because you never free up any of the memory you allocate while solving the problem in a manner that is otherwise entirely correct.
+Or you could have memory leaks because you never free up any of the memory you allocated while solving the problem-- even if your solution is otherwise entirely correct.
 This is where `valgrind` is extremely helpful, as it will identify these kinds of memory problems even if the tests pass.